google/koladata/docs/extension_types.md

 ```

 The `_extension_post_init` method should take no arguments except for `self` and
-should return (the potentially modified)`self`.
-As with other methods, it's
+should return (the potentially modified) `self`.
+The purpose of this method is
+to implement verifications or modifications on the resulting extension type
-required to be traceable in order to function in a tracing context.
+instance.
+As with other methods, it's required to be traceable in order to
+function in a tracing context.

 ## Tracing